TempletonRobotics7190/TempletonRobotics7190.github.io/README.md

-# Templeton Robotics Website
+# Templeton Robotics
-Site for Templeton Robotics.

-To Do:

-- 'featured on' section
-- improve description on homepage
+site for templeton robotics

+if you want to change something, looking through index.html would be a good start..